wistia/wistia-open-docs/_posts/player-api.md

 An email can be associated with a viewing session by:

 - calling `video.email('the@email.com')`
-- setting the `email` embed options
+- setting the `email` embed option
 - entering their email via Turnstile
 - adding `wemail=the%40email.com` to the URL of the page.